CHUCS/CHUsource/source/_posts/In-Search-of-an-Easy-Problem.md

 ---
-title: In Search of an Easy Problem
+title: CodeForces 1030A In Search of an Easy Problem
 date: 2019-11-30 08:52:33
 tags:
     - 新手